-After hiring a contractor, you discover that the roof has been leaking for about the last nine months, including during the time you were looking at buying the home.
-You figure the leak was something the seller must have known about, as would the home inspector you hired at the time.
-Yet no one mentioned the problem to you, in spite of Washington's seller disclosure laws.
+Picture this: You bought your dream home in Washington State, moved in, and unpacked.
+While relaxing in your new living room, you look up and notice a water spot in the ceiling.
+After hiring a contractor, you discover that the roof has been leaking for months, including during the time you were looking at buying the home.
+The seller must have known about the leak.
+So would the home inspector you hired at the time.
+Yet no one mentioned it to you, in spite of Washington's seller disclosure laws.

 No matter what issue you discover, the first thing to do is take steps to minimize damage that has already occurred and reduce or eliminate future damage where you can.
-The exact steps you take will depend on what the problem is, but decreasing the damage caused is not only the best step for your home, but will also be a positive factor if you need to pursue legal action.
+The exact steps to take will depend on what the problem is.
+Nevertheless, decreasing the damage caused is not only the best step for your home, but will also be a positive factor if you need to pursue legal action.

-In some circumstances, particularly in making an insurance claim, you have a "duty to mitigate,” meaning that once you discover a problem you are supposed to do what you reasonably can to minimize damage that has occurred, and to keep more from happening as a result.
+In some circumstances, particularly in making an insurance claim, you have a "duty to mitigate."
+That means that once you discover a problem, you are supposed to do what you reasonably can to minimize the effects of damage that has occurred, and to keep more damage from happening.

 Some buyers mistakenly think that in order to maintain the option of pursuing legal action, they must leave the problem alone and let the damage keep occurring in order to "prove their point."
 Luckily, this is not the case.
 You should, however, keep records of any expenses related to the problem, take photographs of the damage, and maintain records and photographs from any experts who come to inspect or fix the affected areas.